sumit-ftr/cses-problem-set/README.md

 ```

 # How to scrape for best solutions?
-- Go to your preferred problem url.
-Copy the `4` digit number (problem rating) present in the url.
 - Clone the repository
 ```
 git clone --depth=1 https://github.com/sumit-ftr/cses-problem-set.git
 ```
+- Go to your preferred problem url.
+Copy the `4` digit number (problem rating) present in the url.
 - Enter the scrape directory
 ```
-cd scrape
+cd cses-problem-set/scrape
 ```
 - Run scrape
 ```
 cargo run --release <problem_rating>
 ```